-1. Visit a new continent.
+1. Visit a New Continent

-2. Travel to at least 20 countries.
+2. Travel to at Least 20 Countries

+If you’re looking for goals to set for yourself before 40, you just can’t go wrong with travel.
 Each new country you visit is an original life lesson and unique memories.
 The more countries you travel to, the better you can compare them and draw conclusions from people’s behavior, culture, and rituals.

 Traveling somewhere without making a new friend there is a huge loss.
 By interacting with local people, you may have a chance to learn about the secret facts of that very location and explore some mysterious places.
 What’s more, creating a bond with the locals creates an opportunity to revisit the country cheaper by being hosted by the people you’ve met.